Differentiable Quadratic Optimization For The Maximum Independent Set Problem: Experimental results

-\paragraph{3) Scalability Results:} It is well-established that relatively denser graphs pose greater computational challenges compared to sparse graphs.
-This observation diverges from the trends exhibited by other baselines, which predominantly excel on sparse graphs.
-We argue that this is due to the applicability of graph reduction techniques such as the LP reduction method in \cite{nemhauser1975vertex}, and the unconfined vertices rule \cite{xiao2013confining} (see \cite{lamm2016finding} for a complete list of the graph reduction rules that apply only on sparse graphs).
+It is well-established that relatively denser graphs pose greater computational challenges compared to sparse graphs.
+This is due to the applicability of graph reduction techniques such as the LP reduction method in \cite{nemhauser1975vertex}, and the unconfined vertices rule \cite{xiao2013confining} (see \cite{lamm2016finding} for a complete list of the graph reduction rules that apply only on sparse graphs).
 For instance, by simply applying the LP graph reduction technique, the large-scale highly sparse graphs (with several hundred thousand nodes), considered in Table~5 of \cite{li2018combinatorial}, reduce to graphs of a few thousands nodes with often dis-connected sub-graphs that can be treated independently.

-Therefore, the scalability and performance of ReduMIS are significantly dependent by the sparsity of the graph.
-This dependence emerges from the iterative application of various graph reduction techniques in ReduMIS, specifically tailored for sparse graphs.
-For instance, the ReduMIS results presented in Table~2 of \cite{ahn2020learning} are exclusively based on extensive and highly sparse graphs.
+Therefore, the scalability and performance of ReduMIS are significantly dependent on the sparsity of the graph.
+This dependence emerges from the iterative application of various graph reduction techniques (and the 2-opt local search in \cite{andrade2012fast}) in ReduMIS, specifically tailored for sparse graphs.
+For instance, the ReduMIS results presented in Table~2 of \cite{ahn2020learning} are exclusively based on very large and highly sparse graphs.
 This conclusion is substantiated by both the sizes of the considered graphs and the corresponding sizes of the obtained MIS solutions.
-As such, in this experiment, we investigate the scalability of \quant for the MIS problem against the SOTA data-independent methods: ReduMIS, Gurobi, and CP-SAT.
-Here, we use randomly generated graphs with the GNM generator by which the number of edges is set to $m=\lceil \frac{n(n-1)}{4} \rceil$.
-It is important to note that the density of these graphs is significantly higher than those considered in previous works.
-This choice of the number of edges in the GNM function indicate that half of the total possible edges (w.r.t. the complete graph) exist.
+As such, in this subsection, we investigate the scalability of pCQO-MIS against the SOTA methods: ReduMIS, Gurobi, and CP-SAT on denser graphs.

+To generate suitably dense graphs, we utilized the NetworkX GNM graph generator with the number of edges set to $m=\lceil \frac{n(n-1)}{4} \rceil$.
+It is important to note that the density of these graphs is significantly higher than those considered in the previous subsection (and most of the graphs considered in recent learning-based and sampling studies).
+This choice of the number of edges in the GNM graph generator indicate that half of the total possible edges (w.r.t. the complete graph) exist.